To view course descriptions for all courses in a single subject:

 Course Level: Graduate

-This course introduces key social categories that affect politics and development at the local/micro/project level.
+Micropolitics of Development (3) This course introduces key social categories that affect politics and development at the local/micro/project level.
 These include class; status (including the operation of elites; bureaucrats, and development professionals); ethnicity; caste; gender, and differences based on culture and religion; and abilities/disabilities.
 It also emphasizes that these categories are fluid; time- and location-specific; and open to contestation.
 From an applied perspective; the material in this course provides a conceptual background for; and useful pointers towards; competent and informed social assessment.
 Reference is made to a number of practical tools including gender analysis; stakeholder analysis; social (impact) assessment; and participatory rural appraisal.
 The course also provides an opportunity to observe a number of case studies.
-Usually offered every term.
+Usually Offered: fall and spring.